verygoodgraphics/vgg_docs/docs/start/faq.md

 ## Is VGG free?

-VGG comes with an open standard and an open source runtime which is licensed under a conditionally free VGG license.
-The only reason for non-totally-free is that VGG Group has contributed a lot (over least two years) and simply doesn't want it stolen by someone else.
+VGG comes with an open standard and an open source runtime which is licensed under a __conditionally free__ VGG license.
+The only reason for non-totally-free is that VGG Group has contributed a lot (over least two years) and simply doesn't want it stolen easily.
 If you don't like this license, you are free and welcome to write a 3rd-party implementation.

 In a word, you can take VGG runtime an almost-free product as VGG Group didn't expect to make profit simply from this license, as SaaS and technical support are how we expected to make money.